 A court has stopped FDA’s latest attempt to censor food and supplement science.
-Action Alert!

 An FDA disclaimer about green tea and the risk of cancer is so strongly worded that it “effectively negates” the manufacturer’s qualified health claim (QHC) and violates the First Amendment, according to US District Court Judge Vanessa L. Bryant.